 Overview

-To learn more, check out our in-depth review of AngerMasters.
+For more details, check out our in-depth review of AngerMasters.

 Pros & Cons

-- Program was developed by certified anger management professionals
+- Developed by certified anger management professionals

 - No direct contact with online instructors or anger management professionals